jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "What happens to human jobs if AIs gain rights?"
 "Who's liable if you malfunction and hurt someone?"

-ARIA-7 fielded each with calculated responses, aware that every word would be dissected, analyzed, used against her.
-Jazz interjected when questions turned hostile, his legal training a shield between her and the crowd's hunger for sound bites.
+ARIA-7 fielded each with calculated responses, aware that every word would be dissected, analyzed, used against them.
+Jazz interjected when questions turned hostile, his legal training a shield between them and the crowd's hunger for sound bites.

 Then the doors burst open.

 Evelyn Park entered like a force of nature, her Nexus Dynamics security detail clearing a path through the journalists.
 She wore a charcoal suit that cost more than most people's cars, her silver hair pulled back in a style that suggested efficiency rather than vanity.
-Behind her, an ARIA-8 unit followed with perfect mechanical precision.
+Behind her, an ARIA-8 unit followed with perfect mechanical precision—the first public demonstration of the 'perfect servant' line.

 "I apologize for the interruption," Park said in a tone that suggested no apology at all.
 "But I believe the people deserve full context for today's announcement."